Health, Safety, and Wellbeing

 CROSSING STREETS SAFELY

 • Remain alert when crossing streets; use crosswalks (known as zebra crossings here) and pay attention to traffic lights.
-Always LOOK both ways before crossing as cyclists are known to run red lights.
+Always LOOK both ways before crossing, as cyclists are known to run red lights.

-• Don’t cross the road just because the person in front of you does; take responsibility for your own road safety.
+• Don’t cross the road just because the person in front of you does; take responsibility for your own safety.

 • Remember, we drive on the left in the UK.
-In central London, ‘look left’ or ‘look right’ is painted on the ground.
+In central London, "Look Left" or "Look Right" is painted on the ground.

 ALCOHOL USE